jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/0_Res_Init.typ

 This half-span approach leverages the common assumption that aircraft wings are symmetric about the vertical axis, effectively reducing the computational domain and, consequently, the computational time required for optimization.
 For better understanding of these and subsequent constraints, @fig_79 provides a visual representation.
 The figure illustrates the span direction $x$, the centroid locations $x_i$, and the #gls("lie") lengths $x_("cl",i)$.
 The first constraint can be rearranged into a more intuitive form, presented in @eq_108.
-Through these supplementary materials, it becomes evident that the first constraint ensures the sum of the centroid position and the #gls("lie") length needs to remain within the halfspan length.
+Through these supplementary materials, it becomes evident that the first constraint ensures the sum of the centroid position and the #gls("lie") length needs to remain within the half-span length.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/1_Pos_Graph_Ink.svg",